Getting Started with Research

 - Get their free professional headshot taken by the Fulton photographer

-- Submit a research poster
+- Design and submit a research poster

 - Present in the semi-annual research symposium